kabutor/subdivx-download/README.md

 - Added option (-c) to manually choose wich subtitle to download 20210221
 - Change the way links are used to UTF-8 to avoid weird characters bug 20210302
 - When searching for a tvshow if the year is present it will use it also to improve search 20210321
 - You can add keywords (-k) to improve the automatic selection among the subtitles available for a show.
+05042021
+- You can define the title of the show manually (-t) Useful when you have a folder with all the episodes titles, but not the show main title 06042021

 Install
 -------